 It has already been determined that more men (nearly 60%) develop periodontal disease than women (nearly 40%), and that men have a higher risk for developing heart disease.
 The connection between periodontal disease and heart disease and the fact that men do not attend to their dental care as diligently as they should, does not bode well for their health.
 More than half the deaths of men in 2009 were due to heart disease.
 Men should take their female counterparts examples and brush at least twice a day for two minutes, although three times is ideal, floss daily, rinse with an antibacterial mouthwash, and attend their routine dental cleanings twice yearly.

 Aside from providing expert general and cosmetic dentistry services to our community, Dr. James Fondriest also holds highly-respected academic appointments at the Pankey Institute in Key Biscayne, FL, and the Spear Institute in Scottsdale, AZ, and he is an Adjunct Associate Professor in the Department of Prosthodontics at the University of Florida Dental School.
-At Lake Forest Dental Arts, Dr. Fondriest combines his impressive array of experience with modern technology and caring, compassionate, and knowledgeable staff.
+Dr. Fondriest combines his impressive array of experience with modern technology and caring, compassionate, and knowledgeable staff.
 To schedule your consultation, call our office today at (847) 234-0517.

 Dr Fondriest is a Nationally recognized and highly sought after cosmetic dentist serving clients from throughout the United States